techidaily/site-win11/source/_posts/7-ways-to-fix-a-mouse-wheel-that-keeps-zooming-instead-of-scrolling-on-windows.md

  You’re likely to come across this issue if the Ctrl key is stuck.
 That’s because pressing Ctrl and using the mouse wheel usually zooms in or out on a page.
 So, just take a look at the Ctrl key and ensure that it’s not stuck or damaged.

- Are you one of those people who like[switching and remapping the keys on a Windows device](https://www.makeuseof.com/tag/missing-key-remap-fix-keyboard-layout/) ?
+ Are you one of those people who like [switching and remapping the keys on a Windows device](https://www.makeuseof.com/tag/missing-key-remap-fix-keyboard-layout/) ?
 If so, then you’d need to ensure that the key that has replaced the Ctrl button isn’t stuck.

  Not able to tell if the Ctrl key is stuck or not?
 If so, try using the on-screen keyboard.